(nye troe gli' ser in)

 WHY is this medicine prescribed?

-Nitroglycerin spray and tablets are used to treat episodes of angina (chest pain) in people who have coronary artery disease (narrowing of the blood vessels that supply blood to the heart).
-The spray and tablets may also be taken just before activities that may cause episodes of angina in order to prevent the angina from occurring.
-Nitroglycerin extended-release (long-acting) capsules are used to prevent episodes of angina in people who have coronary artery disease.
-The extended-release capsules can only be used to prevent angina attacks; they cannot be used to treat an attack once it has begun.
+Nitroglycerin sublingual tablets are used to treat episodes of angina (chest pain) in people who have coronary artery disease (narrowing of the blood vessels that supply blood to the heart).
+It is also used just before activities that may cause episodes of angina in order to prevent the angina from occurring.
 Nitroglycerin is in a class of medications called vasodilators.
 It works by relaxing the blood vessels so the heart does not need to work as hard and therefore does not need as much oxygen.

 HOW should this medicine be used?

-Nitroglycerin comes as a sublingual tablet, an extended-release (long-acting) capsule, and a spray.
-The extended-release capsules are usually taken by mouth three to four times a day.
-The tablets and spray are usually taken as needed, either 5-10 minutes before activities that may cause attacks of angina or at the first sign of an attack.
+Nitroglycerin comes as a sublingual tablet to take under the tongue.
+The tablets is usually taken as needed, either 5 to 10 minutes before activities that may cause attacks of angina or at the first sign of an attack.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take nitroglycerin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Nitroglycerin may not work as well after you have used it for some time or if you have taken many doses.
-If you are taking the capsules, your doctor will schedule your doses so that there is a period of time when you are not exposed to nitroglycerin every day.
-If you are taking the tablets or spray, you should take the fewest tablets or use the fewest number of sprays needed to relieve the pain of your attacks.
+Take the fewest tablets needed to relieve the pain of your attacks.
 If your angina attacks happen more often, last longer, or become more severe at any time during your treatment, call your doctor.

 Are there OTHER USES for this medicine?